DjangoForAll/Django-Course/Level_6/4_Create_Views_and_Forms/Script/Readme.md

 Here instead of letting django create a form on its own, we first created a Form and then passed it on to the CreateView, This performs the exact same task as the previous snippet, but this time we can write our own logic inside the form class.

-Lets say that our tasks must be atleast 10 charecters long! we need to send an error back whenever it is not the case.
+Lets say that our tasks must be atleast 10 characters long! we need to send an error back whenever it is not the case.

-to build something like that we can write field validations in the form class.
+To build something like that we can write field validations in the form class.

 ```python